Mammo-Clustering: A Multi-views Tri-level Information Fusion Context Clustering Framework for Localization and Classification in Mammography: Experiment and Result

 We identified two distinct sources of local information: patch-based local information and feature-based local information.
 Moreover, this feature-based local information has been overlooked in existing work.

-This ablation study aims to verify the effectiveness of the mechanism integrating feature-based local information with patch-based local information.
+The aim of this ablation study is to validate the effectiveness of our Tri level Information Fusion mechanism that combines these two types of local information with global information.

-We found that focusing on only one type of local information doesn’t yield better results.
-The AUC for patch-based local information is 0.810, and for feature-based local information, it’s 0.806.
-However, combining both achieved the best result, with an AUC of 0.828.
+We can clearly found that focusing only on one type of local information does not produce the best results, but it is still significantly better than focusing only on Global Information.
+Adding Patch-based local information to Global Information will increase the AUC to 0.810, and adding Feature-based local information to Global Information will increase the AUC to 0.806.
+However, Tri level Information Fusion mechanism combining the three information achieved the best result with an AUC of 0.828.